 When I grade writing, I simply highlight sentences that need revision.
 Then the students use this worksheet to not only correct the sentence, but also to identify what kind of error(s) the sentence contained.
 This way I know the students understand the mistakes that they made and have practiced fixing them.
 I found my students' writing improved much more after I implemented this system.

 Book Talk Guidelines & Rubric

-Another FREE download that encourages engaging novel discussion is the Created for 7th - 10th grade students, this is all you need to assign a book talk to your students.
+Another FREE download that encourages engaging novel discussion is the Book Talk Guidelines & Rubric.
+Created for 7th - 10th grade students, this is all you need to assign a book talk to your students.
 This download includes guiding questions for their script and a rubric to grade their presentation.

 Visual Thinking Routine: 3-2-1 Bridge

 The purpose of this assignment is to gauge prior student knowledge and to assess student learning.
 Students may complete the 3-2-1 Bridge worksheet on any topic.
 It is a “brain dump” of sorts for students to make their thinking visible.
 I like to use this when I teach the historical context of a novel.
 For To Kill a Mockingbird, my topic might be The Great Depression.
 The students start by thinking of three words that relate to the topic (Ex: stocks, poverty, dust).
 Then they have a learning experience (lecture, reading, film, etc).
 Next, students complete the same three activities, and then reflect on how their new responses connected to or shifted from their initial responses.

 This worksheet is based on Harvard's Project Zero Visual Thinking Routines.

 The free Student Reflection on Graded Work download helps students improve their writing after receiving educator feedback.
 Teachers know that they should incorporate opportunities for student metacognition (reflection), but when students are asked to reflect on an assignment, they often have no idea what it even means to "reflect" and produce only the most shallow analysis of their own work.